 Specific blocks and basins will be assigned to each License Round continuing until 2025, as shown in the figure below for offshore Angola.
 According to Presidential Decree 52/19, which defines the general strategy for the allocation of petroleum concessions, the blocks will be awarded by public tender, restricted public tender, and direct negotiation with clear timelines put in place.

 PGS data provides a solid foundation to build a regional understanding of the hydrocarbon potential offshore Angola for both pre- and postsalt exploration.
 Geoscience studies are available to companies to fast-track geological understanding and derisk petroleum systems and plays ahead of bid applications.

-Angola MegaSurvey in Lower Congo Basin is a regional dataset that can be used to screen areas quickly ahead of the 2021 License Round for future exploration.
+Our Angola MegaSurvey provides a regional dataset that can be used to rapidly screen areas for exploration ahead of 2021 offshore licensing.
 The MegaSurvey provides useful information on regional thickness trends, structural setting, depositional environments, and play fairways.
 Companies can high-grade areas for further exploration, including new acquisition and potential reprocessing.

 PGS has a number of MultiClient 3D datasets over Block 24 and 25, both of which are included in the 2025 Bid Round.
 These 3D datasets have been converted into a modern multi-azimuth 3D volume, providing broader bandwidth presalt illumination.

 The Kwanza 3D GeoStreamer data is ideal for prospect identification and analysis over Blocks 38 and 39, also on offer in 2025.
 High-quality data provides excellent imaging of the presalt structures and sediments, syn-rift, and sag-phase sediments.